Powering Women’s Entrepreneurship

 SELF and local partner, the Rape Hurts Foundation (RHF), have launched a project aimed at expanding entrepreneurship opportunities for women in Bukyerimba, Uganda.

-In the past, this partnership has focused on powering safer spaces for local women and expanding resources for survivors of sexual assault.
+Past work between SELF and RHF has focused on powering safer spaces for local women and expanding resources for survivors of sexual assault.
 But to move beyond a state of surviving to a life of thriving, these women also need a way to earn income and achieve financial independence.

 To bring these opportunities closer, SELF procured five commercial-scale Lytefire solar ovens.
 These ovens draw directly on energy from the sun to reach temperatures as high as 300°C / 572°F. Capable of baking, roasting, dehydrating, and cooking large quantities of food, these systems offer a reliable solution to preparing a variety of goods.
-The women can then sell their products at local markets and begin to build wealth.

 The technology is much cleaner than traditional cooking fuels, such as wood and coal, which can be hazardous to the environment and human health.
 Having these cookers available also means more time to focus on growing their business rather than spending hours a day gathering fuel.